-The Welsh tune ASH GROVE is most frequently associated with the text Let All Things Now Living.
-It can be used as service music throughout the year, but for some has a favorite place on World Communion Sunday and at Thanksgiving.
+The Welsh tune ASH GROVE most frequently pairs with the text Let All Things Now Living.
+The hymn serves as year-round service music, often appearing on World Communion Sunday and Thanksgiving .

 Let all things now living a song of thanksgiving